Rexabit/Outward-Sideloader/README.md

 How to use:

-* Unzip the "SideLoader.zip" file in the "!
-Release" folder directly to your Outward installation directory.
+* Unzip the "SideLoader.zip" file (in the "!
+Release" folder) directly to your Outward installation directory.
 * That's it!
 Follow specific instructions below for more info.

 To replace Textures:
-* Put your texture PNG's in the "Resources\Texture2D\" folder
+* Put your texture PNG's in the "Mods\Resources\Texture2D\" folder
 * They must have the exact name that the game uses for them.
 Use UABE or AssetStudio to find names.
 * Currently you can edit the main texture (usually \_d for diffuse, or NO \_[letter] at the end)
 * You can also edit the \_n (normal or height map) version, but you must also include the main texture as well or no changes will be made.